saikat495/socketdocs/docs/communities/apps.md

 The users can create as many wallets as they want in both Personal and Shared communities.
 One thing to note is that, by default every user gets a default personal wallet inside a shared communtiy upon entering.
 It's entirely upto the user to create more wallets if need be.
 All the rewards earned at the time of entering a community will directly go to the default wallet created by the system in the designated community.

 There's one thing the users should be aware of, that is, the admin / creator of a shared community should manually go the wallets app and create a designated wallet in the name of the community.
 This is different from the personal wallets which we spoke about in the above section.
 Community wallets lets the admin / creator of the community to allocate tokens to the members of that community.
-Wallets are linked to treasury. {:.note }
+Wallets are linked to treasury. {: .note }

 - Treasury : On Socket network, treasury is like the Reserve / Federal bank of any community.
 Every community has a native token in that name inside the treasury.
 Not all the users in a shared community have access to the treasury nor can they view the contents inside the treasury.
 Only the creator / admin / owner of the community can access and handle the treasury.